Sunday, January 8, 2017

 I said I would continue Blogmas until our presents arrived.
 They arrived much sooner than we expected - on December 28th.
 Since then, I've cleaned up all of the holiday decor and lost all of the "Christmas is here" feeling.
 I don't mind; Christmas has long since passed.
 It did, however, make it weird to write out a post with the title of Blogmas.
 As a result - no continuation of Blogmas.
 I'm sorry, guys!

 Back to the exciting stuff.
 Our Christmas stuff arrived!
 WAHOO!
 I got some video games I wanted and sticker making supplies.

 One of the big things we got was a GoPro.
 What better way to record some of our adventures than with a GoPro?
 It also doubles as a security cam if something goes wrong.

-When we got done, I warmed up in some blankets on the couch while Michael cooked food.
-While I was laying down, Michael threw some towels in the dryer to heat them up before wrapping me up in a warm cocoon.
-He's so good to me.
+When we got done, I warmed up in some blankets on the couch while M cooked food.
+While I was laying down, he threw some towels in the dryer to heat them up before wrapping me up in a warm cocoon.

 Tuesday we ran errands in Yongsan all day and bought groceries.
 I also started cleaning the house a little.

 Wednesday I decided that torture is really fun and woke up at 5 AM.
 LOL